oneall/ios-sdk/README.md

 - Login using OneAll authentication using UIWebView (30+ Social Networks supported)
 - Login using OneAll by using the native Facebook or Twitter SDKs (iOS6 and later)
-- Post on the user's social networks accounts

 ## Setting up XCode Project